 - B. Students in Two-Year Program.
 Students seeking to earn the J.D. degree in two academic years (24 months) must successfully complete the courses listed in 2-4(A), except that these students: - 1.
 May complete Legal Research & Writing III & IV in sequence, or Legal Research & Writing IV Transactional Drafting and Legal Research & Writing III in any sequence by the end of their sixth term and - 2.
-Must complete a total of 12 credits of Experiential Learning in the clinic or in one or more externships. - C. Students in J.D.
+Must complete a total of 8 credits of Experiential Learning in the clinic, in a designated simulation course, or in one or more externships.
+Only three credits of the required eight may be satisfied by simulation courses. - C. Students in J.D.
 Program for Internationally Educated Lawyers.
 The course requirements in part A, above, are modified for Internationally Educated Lawyers as follows. - 1.
-The Associate Dean for Academic Affairs may waive the requirements that students take the Litigation and Professionalism Skills Lab, and instead, require Common Law Analysis and Communication. - 2.
-The Associate Dean for Academic Affairs may waive the Experiential Learning requirement. - 3.
-Students are not required to take Legal Research & Writing III & IV, but may, if available, take them in sequence, or take Legal Research & Writing IV Transactional Drafting and Legal Research & Writing III in any sequence. - 4.
-Students are required to take Business Associations.
+The Associate Dean for Academic Affairs may waive the requirements that students take the Litigation and Professionalism Skills Lab, and instead, require Common Law Analysis and Communication.